Chart Color Schemes

 Flagstone (West) - New Beith has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-Changes in local infrastructure significantly impact an area's performance.
-AreaSearch has identified 58 projects that could affect the region.
-Notable initiatives include Greater Flagstone Priority Development Area, Flagstone City Centre Leagues Club and Eat Street Precinct, Flagstone Regional Sports Park, and Frasers Property New Beith Mountain Ridge Estate.
-The following list details those most likely to be relevant.
+The performance of a region can significantly be influenced by changes in local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified 58 such projects that could potentially impact the area.
+Notable among these are the Greater Flagstone Priority Development Area, the Flagstone City Centre Leagues Club and Eat Street Precinct, the Flagstone Regional Sports Park, and the Frasers Property New Beith Mountain Ridge Estate.
+The following list provides details on those projects likely to have the most relevance.

 Professional plan users can use the search below to filter and access additional projects.